haberdashPI/vim-multi-repl/README.md

 ## Multiple REPLs per filetype

 By default there is one REPL per filetype and project.
-But you can have multiple REPLS for a given filetype and project.
+But you can have multiple REPLS for a given filetype and project, if you wish.
 These are referred to using numbers 1-9.
 Pass a count to `<Plug>(repl-toggle)` to switch to a specific REPL.
-The `<Plug>(repl-switch)` mapping will open a prompt for a single number (1-9) and switch to the given REPL.
+In addition, while in terminal mode `<Plug>(repl-switch)` mapping will open a prompt for a single number (1-9) and switch to the given REPL.

 ![Multiple REPL video](vim-repl-multiple.gif)

 In fact, each of the mappings can take a count which is used to specify which REPL to use.
 When no count is specified, the last REPL used by the current buffer is assumed, and REPL 1 is assumed if no REPL was previosuly used.
-If this REPL was closed, it gets re-opened.
+If the REPL was closed, it gets re-opened.

 Likewise, the `:REPL` command takes an optional first argument ranging from 1-9